 Sleep Disturbance.
 Disturbance of sleep is a major concern for communities exposed to nighttime aircraft noise.
-The DoD guidelines for evaluating sleep disturbance are based upon the methodology and standards developed by the American National Standards Institute and the Acoustical Society of America in 2008 (American National Standards Institute, 1988; U.S. Department of Defense, 2009).
+The DoD guidelines for evaluating sleep disturbance are based upon the methodology and standards developed by ANSI and the Acoustical Society of America in 2008 (American National Standards Institute, 1988; U.S. Department of Defense, 2009).
 In this EIS, the effect of aircraft noise on sleep is evaluated using an indoor SEL noise metric (the sound exposure level inside a building from a noise outside the building.
 This metric represents the probability of awakening at least once during a night of average aircraft noise activities.
 The SELs are based upon the particular type of aircraft, flight profile, power setting, speed, and altitude relative to the receptor.
 The results are then presented as a percent probability of awakening (U.S. Environmental Protection Agency, 1974).

 Outdoor Speech Interference, Potential Noise Effects on Recreation and Outdoor Activities.
 Outdoor speech interference, similar to indoor speech interference, can disrupt routine outdoor activities, such as hiking, participating in or being a spectator at ball games, or camping in a park.
-In this EIS, the analysis of outdoor speech interference is based on the number of events per daytime hour (7:00 a.m. to 10:00 p.m.) that are greater than the instantaneous maximum sound level of 65 dB Lmax outdoors.
+In this EIS, the analysis of outdoor speech interference is based on the number of events that are greater than 65 dB outdoors.
 The assumption is this noise level would be above background and normal conversation sound levels and may cause disturbance for recreationists.